Can I Be Arrested for Drugs That Aren't Mine?

 Can Police Charge You for Drug Possession If the Substances Weren't Yours?

-Types of Drug Possession Charges in Wisconsin
+Defining Possession in Wisconsin

 What's the difference between Ownership and Possession?

-Actual possession isn't always a gauranteed conviction.
+Actual possession isn't always a guaranteed conviction.
 A good criminal defense attorney will still scrutinize every aspect of the stop and search that led to your arrest and help you either reduce, dismiss, or take charges to trial.

 Common Situations in Drug Possession Cases